tomimick/restpie3/README.md

 Then follow steps in "Run and Develop locally with Docker".
 Invoke ./run.sh.
 Then initialize SQLite database inside the container, from another terminal:

-    docker exec -it restpie bash -l -c 'python /app/scripts/dbmigrate.py'
+    docker exec -it restpie-dev bash -l -c 'python3 /app/scripts/dbmigrate.py'

-The SQLite database file will be created into RESTPIE3/data/mydb.sqlite.
+The SQLite database file will be created into RESTPiE3/data/mydb.sqlite.
 Note that this file is outside the container, accessed via volume so the file is not destroyed when the image is destroyed.